pyeventsourcing/eventsourcing/docs/topics/application_old.rst

 This section discusses how an :doc:`event-sourced domain model
 </topics/domainmodel>` can be combined with :doc:`library infrastructure
-</topics/infrastructure>` to make an event sourced application.
+</topics/infrastructure>` to make an event-sourced application.
 The
 normal layered architecture of an enterprise application is followed: an application layer supports an interface layer and depends on both a :doc:`domain layer </topics/domainmodel>`